Initial Child Protection Conferences

 - There is an urgent need to safeguard a child.

-When the Chair makes the decision to proceed with a meeting which is inquorate, s/he must ensure that the decision to proceed and the reason why this decision was reached are included in the record of the meeting.
+When the Chair makes the decision to proceed with a meeting which is inquorate, they must ensure that the decision to proceed and the reason why this decision was reached are included in the record of the meeting.
 The Chair will need to be satisfied that sufficient information will be available at conference to make an informed decision.

 The Chair must ensure that parents and children invited to attend the meeting are made fully aware of the implications of agreeing to an inquorate meeting proceeding.
 It must also be stressed that any decision reached is only a provisional one (unless it is due to the limited number of professionals working with the family and child) and that, following post-conference consultation, the decision will either be confirmed or a decision will be made for the conference to be reconvened.